TigranZhamakochyan/power-outages-analysis/README.md

 ### NMAR Analysis

-I believe the `DEMAND.LOSS.MW` column is likely **NMAR**.
+I believe the `DEMAND.LOSS.MW` column is likely NMAR.
 This column has 901 missing values, which is more than any other key column.
 The missingness is likely related to the value itself, as large demand losses are hard to measure accurately, so companies may not spend resources estimating them.
 Additionally, smaller outages may not have had demand loss recorded at all because it wasn't considered significant enough.
-To make this MAR, we would need additional data about which utility companies reported each outage and their individual reporting practices.
+To make this an MAR, we would need additional data about which utility companies reported each outage and their individual reporting practices.

 ### Missingness Dependency